sirirako/awsconfig_lab/README.md

 ![AWS Config Rule](../master/images/awsconfig_readrulenoncompliance2.png)

-8. Select S3 bucket resource.
+8. Under Compliance status, select *Complaint* from the dropdown menu to filter the list.
+Select S3 bucket resource that we made Bucket Policy changed earlier.
 Click **Configuration timeline** to see the configuration change history.
 Click **Compliance timeline** to see the Compliance history for this resource.

 ![AWS Config Rule](../master/images/awsconfig_s3bucket.png)